MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 Holly Dickson has been assigned the Microsoft 365 Global Administrator role.
 As you continue in your role as Holly, you will use the Microsoft 365 admin center to assign administrator rights to several Adatum users.

 1. In the prior lab exercise, you created a new domain for Adatum on LON-DC1.
 You should now switch back to **LON-CL1** to perform the Microsoft 365 administrative tasks in this lab exercise.
-As a best practice, normal Microsoft 365 administrative tasks should be performed on a client PC rather then the company's domain controller.  <br/>
+As a best practice, typical Microsoft 365 administrative tasks should be performed on a client PC rather then the company's domain controller.  <br/>

 	Switch to **LON-CL1**.

-2. On LON-CL1, in the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson from a prior lab exercise.
-In the navigation pane, select **Users** and then select **Active Users**.
+2. On **LON-CL1**, in the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson from a prior lab exercise.
+In the left-hand navigation pane, select **Users** and then select **Active Users**.

 3. In the **Active users** list, select **Diego Siciliani**.  <br/>

-	**Note:** Select Diego’s name; do not select the checkbox to the left of his name.
-The box with the check mark is typically used for selecting multiple users when you want to perform one of the user-related actions on the menu bar that appears above the list of users, such as **Manage product licenses** and **Manage roles**.
+	**Note:** Select Diego’s name; do not select the check box to the left of his name.
+The check box is typically used for selecting multiple users when you want to perform one of the user-related actions on the menu bar that appears above the list of users, such as **Manage product licenses** and **Manage roles**.
 Selecting a user’s name opens a property pane specifically for that user.

 4. In the **Diego Siciliani** pane that appears, the **Account** tab is displayed by default.
 In this tab, scroll down to the **Roles** section and select **Manage roles**.

-5. In the **Manage roles** window, the **User (no admin center access)** option is currently selected by default.
+5. In the **Manage admin roles** window, the **User (no admin center access)** option is currently selected by default.
 Now that you want to assign Diego an administrator role, select the **Admin center access** option.
-This enables the list of common admin roles for selection.
+This enables a list of commonly used admin roles for selection.

 6. Diego has been promoted to Billing Administrator, but since this role does not appear in the list of commonly used roles, scroll down and select **Show all by category**.

-7. In the list of roles that are sorted by category, scroll down to the **Other** category, select **Billing Administrator**, and then select **Save changes**.
+7. In the list of roles that are sorted by category, scroll down to the **Other** category, select the **Billing Administrator** check box, and then select **Save changes**.
+Note the **Admin roles updated** message that appears at the top of the pane once the changes are saved.

-8. On the **Manage roles** window, select the **X** in the upper-right corner of the screen to close it.
+8. On the **Manage admin roles** window, select the **X** in the upper-right corner of the screen to close it.
 This returns you to the **Active users** list.

 9. In the **Active users** list, select **Lynne Robbins**.

 10. In the **Lynne Robbins** pane that appears, the **Account** tab is displayed by default.
 In this tab, scroll down to the **Roles** section and select **Manage roles**.

-11. In the **Manage roles** window, select the **Admin center access** option.
-This enables the list of common admin roles for selection.
+11. In the **Manage admin roles** window, select the **Admin center access** option.
+This enables the list of commonly used admin roles for selection.

-12. In the list of common admin roles, select the **User Administrator** role and then select **Save changes**.
+12. In the list of commonly used admin roles, select the **User Administrator** role and then select **Save changes**.

+13. Close the **Manage admin roles** window once the message appears indicating Lynne's admin roles were updated.

-13. Remain logged into LON-CL1 and the Microsoft 365 admin center as Holly Dickson.
+14. Remain logged into LON-CL1 and the Microsoft 365 admin center as Holly Dickson.

 ### Task 2 - Assign Delegated Administrators with Windows PowerShell